 These experiences helped shape who I am as a professional and how I approach leadership in a non-native country.
 No matter the place, everyone has similar experiences, problems and dreams.
-I prioritise cultural integration and localisation.
+I prioritize cultural integration and localization.
 It’s not about coming in and taking over, but instead being humble in your approach to helping.

 What first made you think of a career in technology?

 Technology as a whole is a fast-growing industry – changing the world we live in constantly.
 It’s also a very exciting career path, brimming with opportunities for growth – and for me, it has been a fascinating and fulfilling one.
 I chose a career that I felt would help people and improve human experiences.
 For these reasons, I pursued a career in this field, and have not looked back since.